 German has long been a key language of culture, the arts, philosophy, and the social and natural sciences.
 For better and for worse, Germany has played a significant role in European and world history, while united Germany is one of the driving forces behind European integration and economic development.
-As a result, German is an important language—not just in Germany, Austria, Liechtenstein, and the German-speaking cantons of Switzerland—but also as a second language throughout the continent.
-Germany itself is changing in ways that shatter old prejudices and make German an exciting culture to explore.
-Not only has Döner Kebab become Germans' favorite fast food, but with at least 20 percent of Germans having migrant backgrounds, it is no wonder that some of the most interesting literature and film has been produced by people who do not fit the stereotypical image of Germans.
+As a result, German is an important language—not just in Germany, Austria, Liechtenstein, and the German-speaking cantons of Switzerland—but also as a second language throughout the world.
+The German-speaking countries are changing in ways that shatter old prejudices and make German Studies an exciting and diverse discipline to explore.
+With at least 20 percent of Germans having a migrant background, it is no wonder that some of the most interesting literature, music, art, film and other forms of cultural expression offers a breadth of multi-cultural perspectives.

-The German department at Lawrence University assists students not just in learning the German language, but also becoming familiar with Germany’s literature, history, and culture, including popular culture—film, television and popular literature.
+The German Studies department at Lawrence University assists students not just in learning the German language, but also becoming familiar with the literature, history, and culture, including popular culture—film, television and popular literature--of German-speaking countries.
 German courses also encourage students to develop analytical and interpretive skills.
 This mix of information, analysis and interpretation helps them understand an increasingly dynamic, diverse and interdependent international community, a global community in which Germany is an ever more important player.
-The knowledge and abilities that German students acquire can help them in a wide variety of careers and give them a lifetime of cultural pleasure.
+The knowledge and abilities that German Studies students acquire can help them in a wide variety of careers and give them a lifetime of cultural pleasure.

-- Sixty units beyond GER 202, including GER 285 and 312.
+- 60 units beyond GER 202, including GER 285: Advanced Composition and Conversation and GER 312: Reading Texts and Contexts.
 At least 36 of these units must be taken at Lawrence.
-Only 12 units taught in English may count toward the major, but tutorials taken in conjunction with English courses may count as German credit.
+Only 12 units taught in English may count toward the major, but tutorials in German taken in conjunction with courses taught in English may count as German credit.

-- Students usually complete a capstone project in the senior seminar or in conjunction with a departmental course taken during the senior year.
+- Students usually complete a capstone project in the senior seminar or in conjunction with a departmental course taken during the senior year (see Senior Experience below).

 - Students who expect to graduate present a portfolio by the second week of their final term.
 The student's advisor will review a portfolio consisting of the following materials submitted electronically: